MarcAriasOrtiz/DataAnalysis/README.md

-# DATA ANALYSIS PYTHON / R
+# DATA ANALYSIS WITH PYTHON / R

 Some projects and data analysis made during my studies